DanieleMarii/apeperia/README.md

-# apeperia
+# projeto-apeperia
- Loja de aplicativos
+Arquivos do projeto para a Apeperia